No matter how exciting a customer finds your SaaS product, one of the first things they want to know is, “How much does it cost?”

 A flat-rate pricing model is simple to understand and implement, but will it give you the competitive edge?
 Before you make a decision about SaaS pricing, consider the pay-as-you-go model.

-This article tells you everything you need to know about pay-as-you-go, including what it is, its pros and cons, and how to get started.
+This article explains pay-as-you-go, including its benefits and drawbacks, and provides instructions on how to get started.

 The pay-as-you-go (PAYG) pricing model means that users pay based on how much they consume.
 For example, a cloud storage service provider could charge based on the amount of storage used, while many phone carriers bill based on minutes used.